 Our two Thinksheets books are easily used by parents, paraprofessionals, or professionals.
 Thinksheets are designed to help guide the thinking of both the teacher and the student in working together to better understand social issues and social challenges.
 We recommend that adults take their time when using the Thinksheets with students to allow them to explore the concepts thoughtfully and in a manner that reinforces learning.
 The Thinksheets can be used as is, modified to better suit an individual student’s learning needs, or used as a springboard to develop your own Thinksheets.
 We encourage creative and flexible uses of these materials in helping individuals become stronger social thinkers and social problem solvers.

 Recommended Teaching & Learning Pathway

 Social Thinking Thinksheets for Tweens and Teens is more powerful when taught with other materials.
 Teaching social concepts should follow a natural sequence, from simple to complex, to support student learning.
-The following Teaching & Learning Pathway outlines the recommended teaching sequence by age group.
+Thinksheets for Tweens and Teens should be used with products designed to teach individuals ages 10-18.
 As with our products, this pathway is relevant to clinicians, educators, parents—anyone helping a person develop their social competencies.